arnav39/CAPM-Project-SnT/README.md

 - CAPM  describes the relationship between risk and expected return
 - It is built on the earlier work on diversification and modern portfolio theory.
-- In simple words, the idea behind CAPM is that investors need to compensate in two ways: time value of money and risk.
+- In simple words, the idea behind CAPM is that investors must compensate in two ways: time value of money and risk.
-- It basically establishes a linear relationship between asset expected return and its beta.
+- It establishes a linear relationship between the asset's expected return and its beta.

 # CAPM equation :